-Surficial geology is concerned with the material covering the bedrock.
-In the Catskills this surface material is principally soils and glacial deposits.
-The focus here is on a brief introduction to the glacial geology of the Schoharie watershed and stream corridor.
-The Greene County Soil Survey is an excellent source for examining the soils of the Upper Schoharie Creek corridor (USDA, 1993).
+Catskills this surface material is principally soils and glacial deposits.
+The focus here is on a brief introduction to the glacial geology of the watershed and stream corridor.
+Features that are most likely to be encountered on the surface near the Manor Kill include bedrock, fluvial gravel, lacustrine sand, lacustrine silt and clay, kame moraine, kame deposits, and till (Catskill Center, 2001).

-The ice ages of the last 1.6 million years (Pleistocene Epoch) have left the latest mark on the Catskill landscape.
+The most recent ice ages of the last 1.6 million years (Pleistocene Epoch) left their mark on the Catskill landscape.
 Vast continental ice sheets and smaller local mountain glaciers scoured the mountains and left thick deposits of scoured sediment in the valleys.
-The last ice sheet (the "Laurentide Ice Sheet") reached maximum thickness over the Catskills about 22,000 years ago (Isachsen, et al., 2000) and had fully retreated by 12,000 years ago (Figure 2.5.2).
-As measured on the scale of geologic time this was a very recent event.
+The last ice sheet (the "Laurentide Ice Sheet") reached maximum thickness over the Catskills about 22,000 years ago (Isachsen, et al., 2000) and had fully retreated by 12,000 years ago.
+As measured on the scale of geologic time, this was a very recent event.